 The JBL Charge 5 speaker, top view, showing the -Power- button glowing.

-JBL Charge 5 Buttons, Codes Combinations
+JBL Charge 5 Buttons

 JBL Charge 5 Buttons: Functions, Descriptions, and Locations